 The effort made for collective training will also have the effect of increasing the cohesion of units.
-The primordial role played in this area by operational commitments, which is especially sensitive within elementary units, which is essential, can thus be usefully extended beyond that, at battalion or regimental level, by capitalising on the excellence pursued in the area of speciality.
+The primordial role played in this area by operational commitments, which is especially sensitive within elementary units, will thus be able tobe usefully extended beyond that, at battalion or regimental level, by capitalising on the excellence pursued in the area of speciality.